ddev/ddev/docs/content/users/install/ddev-installation.md

           If that doesn't work for you, see [manual installation](https://docs.microsoft.com/en-us/windows/wsl/install-manual) and [troubleshooting](https://docs.microsoft.com/en-us/windows/wsl/troubleshooting#installation-issues).

         If you prefer to use another Ubuntu distro, install it and set it as default.
 For example, `wsl --set-default Ubuntu-22.04`.

-    5. Visit the Microsoft Store and install the updated "Windows Subsystem for Linux", then click *Open*.
-It will likely prompt you for a username and password for the Ubuntu WSL2 instance it creates.

     6. In *Windows Update Settings* → *Advanced Options* enable *Receive updates for other Microsoft products*.
 You may want to occasionally run `wsl.exe --update` as well.